katieoconn/pregnancy-ibd/pages/pregnancy_ileostomy.md

 **Ileostomy and Colostomy**

-These surgeries do not generally affect the ability to carry a pregnancy to term.
+Having this surgery prior to pregnancy does not affect one’s ability to carry a pregnancy to term.